cloudflare/cloudflare-docs/content/queues/configuration.md

 - {{<code>}}dead_letter_queue{{<param-type>}}string{{</param-type>}}{{</code>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - The name of another Queue to send a message if it fails and cannot be delivered.
-If one is not defined, messages will be discarded.
+  - The name of another Queue to send a message if it fails processing at least `max_retries` times.
+  - If a `dead_letter_queue` is not defined, messages that repeatedly fail processing will eventually be discarded.
   - If there is no Queue with the specified name, it will be created automatically.

 {{</definitions>}}